 Dr. Bernstein, himself a Type 1 diabetic for over 60 years, has been treating his patients with a carb restricted approach with great success for decades.

 Are there others in the medical community who agree?
 Yes, many.
 And the list is growing every day.
 I think it is particularly compelling though when those healthcare professionals are not only using LCHF for their patients, but for the management of their own diabetes.
-Here is a series of video lecturers by Dr. Troy Stapleton, himself a Type 1, who manages his diabetes with a LCHF approach.
+Here is a series of video lecturers by Dr. Troy Stapleton, himself a Person with Type 1, who manages his diabetes with a LCHF approach.

 Article: LCHF for Type 1 HERE